LizHareDogs/LizHareDogs/README.md

 This year, I have the privilege and fun of participating in the [rOpenSci Champions](https://ropensci.org/champions/) cohort.
-As part of our outreach activities, I will be on a panel "Screen Reader Accessible Tools and Resources for Learning and Working with R" with rOpenSci colleagues [Yanina Bellini Saibene](https://github.com/yabellini), Alican C Gokcek, and Engin Yılmaz.
+As part of our outreach activities, I will be on a panel "Screen Reader Accessible Tools and Resources for Learning and Working with R" with rOpenSci colleagues [Yanina Bellini Saibene](https://github.com/yabellini), Alican Cagri Gokcek, and Engin Yılmaz.

 * [Blog post and registration information for "Screen Reader Accessible Tools and Resources for Learning and Working with R "](https://ropensci.org/events/rsr-learn-and-use/)